Castlefield corridor: Current congestion

 The corridor is a significant bottleneck to rail traffic; it is one of three officially recognised congested infrastructure rail hotspots in the United Kingdom, and is uniquely still in need of major investment.
 In an attempt to obligate the Department for Transport to provide funding for the Oxford Road upgrade to improve punctuality, Network Rail declared the Castlefield corridor 'congested' in September 2019.

 During the COVID-19 pandemic, services on the line were scaled back in line with a 90% reduction in demand, as the United Kingdom went into a lockdown in March 2020.
 Since the partial return from that lockdown, services were steadily increased.
 However, the phased recovery process enabled both Northern and TransPennine Express to achieve a higher percentage of reliability and service than in the period immediately before the lockdown.
 Throughout 2020, there was a limit of 12 trains per hour (12 tph) rather than the previous 15 tph.

 Proposed improvements

 As a trade-off, a temporary reduction in the number of passenger services using the corridor has been suggested, as a short-term measure to improve service reliability.

 In 2010, a study for the Manchester Hub ruled out quad-tracking the corridor with a new viaduct.
 A rail tunnel has been proposed for the corridor, as part of the Greater Manchester Transport Strategy 2040.

-UK rail advocacy group Railfuture has noted that the reinstatement of the Glazebrook East Junction–Skelton Junction line, along with its former branch to Carrington Power Station and an extension of the branch to Flixton, would help to relieve the Castlefield corridor of freight traffic.
+UK rail advocacy group Railfuture has noted that the reinstatement of the Glazebrook East Junction–Skelton Junction line, along with its former branch to Carrington Power Station and an extension of the branch to Flixton, would help to relieve the Castlefield corridor of freight traffic to and from Trafford Park.

+A conceptual proposal by un-funded think tank NorthOnTrack was put forward to solve the issue, along with a re-imagining of the integration of Northern Powerhouse Rail, opening up the possibility for the Castlefield Corridor to be freed of long-distance services to become a dedicated S-Bahn-style core for Manchester's commuter services.